-RAIDBOXES is an ideal choice for creating a custom website.
+Raidboxes is an ideal choice for creating a custom website.
 Our managed hosting services offer fast and secure hosting.
-Website migration is even included for free.
-We have a variety of managed hosting plans - suitable for all website needs.
+Website migration (also called migration) is even included free of charge.
+We have a variety of managed hosting plans - to suit all website needs.

 The FULLY MANAGED plan costs €30/month and includes a single WordPress installation, an SSL certificate and regular updates to WordPress core, plugins and themes.
 Backups are also included.

-RAIDBOXES also offers bulk plans that are perfect for agencies and freelancers looking for a reliable hosting provider for their clients.
+Raidboxes also offers bulkplans, which is perfect for agencies and freelancers looking for a reliable hosting provider for their clients.

 You can get started for free and work on websites for clients or opt for one of our bulk plans, for example the WEBDESIGNER S plan.
 This bulk plan allows you to host five WordPress websites with free SSL certificate, regular updates for the WordPress core and nightly WordPress backups.
 Bulk hosting plans start at €60/month.